 The Extent of Damages or Injuries Affects Reporting

-When there are no injuries involved and only very minor damage, both parties often decide between themselves to either pay for their own damages out of pocket or to just put up with the slight damage to their vehicle.
-However, if it is a clear case of who is at fault, like in the case of one car being rear-ended by another, the person at-fault may agree to pay the repairs for the other party, as well as his or her own repairs.
+When there are no injuries involved and only very minor damage, both parties often decide between themselves to either pay for their own damages or to just put up with the slight damage to their vehicle.
+However, if it is a clear case of who is at fault, like in the case of one car being rear-ended by another, the person at-fault may agree to pay for the repairs.

 Where the Accident Takes Place